bratjay01/Road-Seg/README.md

 # Road-Seg
-Enhancing road segmentation model for Asphalt edge detection (This project was done as a part of my internship at Abular Innovations,Eindhoven,Netherlands)
+Enhancing road segmentation model for Asphalt edge detection (This project was done as a part of my internship at Avular Innovations,Eindhoven,Netherlands)

 # About